 Land Purchases and Leases

-The City of Temple is a member of various Purchasing Cooperatives.
-This allows the city to purchase directly off these cooperatives because the products or services have already met competitive bid requirements.
-This saves the city both time and money.
+The City of Temple is a member of various purchasing cooperatives.
+Cooperative purchasing allows the City to purchase directly from a list of specified vendors who have secured cooperative contracts for products and services through a competitive bidding process.
+This purchase option saves the City both time and money.